The following post is from Rachel of The Minimalist Mom: Three Steps to Wanting Less

 I thought my life would be so much better if I just had the right clothing, jeans with a Guess triangle symbol on the back pocket and things, a Sony Discman.

 The cliche is true.
 If only my thirteen-year-old self knew what thirty-five-year-old now does: things can’t make you happy.

 When I decided to embrace minimalism, I had to deal with how I tied things to social status.
 I also had to get over thinking that buying something or owning something would make my life different.

 I make my life better.
 Not stuff.

-It may seem like getting rid of your stuff is the hard part to embracing minimalism.
-For some people it will be.
+It may seem like getting rid of your stuff is the hard part of embracing minimalism.
+For some people, it will be.
 For others, living with less will only be accomplished once they want less.

 How do you want less?
 Here are three steps:

 Did you ever notice your kitchen looks much older and dingier after flipping through a home decor magazine?

 Skip reading magazines full of advertisements promising a happier life from stuff.
 Only step foot in a store if you have a list of what you need to buy.
 Do not shop when tired, hungry, stressed out, or bored.
 Stop browsing online and in real life.
 Unsubscribe from retailers’ newsletters, catalogs, and emails.